EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Approach

-\textbf{Deep Fovea Attention.} In DFA, the mathematical definitions of DFA and SFA are almost the same, and the only difference is the inputs.
-To facilitate networks to capture fine-grained key feature representations, we use the output of the SFA as the input to the DFA.
-The benefit of this operation can further leverage the advantages of self-attention to enhance the ability of networks to abstract complex features.
-The complete mathematical definition of DFA is shown as
+\textbf{Deep Fovea Attention.} The mathematical definitions of DFA and SFA are {identical}, and the difference is {that the output of SFA serves as the input for DFA.
+This design approach fully utilizes the advantages of self-attention, enhancing the ability of the network to extract complex features through a layer-by-layer refinement process.} The complete mathematical definition of {the} DFA is shown as